 Dora died!
 Yes, died!
-Dora was dead!
-She had stopped breathing and was simply lying dead on the ground before us!
-As we all tried to absorb what had happened, many us us were shocked momentarily into a state of bulging eyed disbelief.
+She simply stopped breathing and lay dead on the ground before us!
+As we all tried to absorb what had happened, many us us were shocked into a state of frozen, bulging eyed disbelief.

-The vets decided to carry out an immediate post mortem examination to see if they could identify a cause of death; they set about examining the body where it lay.
+The vets were also shocked - and mystified.
+They decided to carry out an immediate post mortem examination to see if they could identify a cause of death; they set about examining the body where it lay.
 When they had finished a couple of hours or so later, Dora lay there with her internal organs and various body parts in piles for all to see.